mstksg/inCode/copy/entries/advent-gol.md

 definitely would not have had as much fun doing this if it wasn't for the vibrant Advent of Code "Ante-Pushing" community.
-What I've described is just *one story* (Day 17, 2020) out of so many that Advent of Code community members routinely explore together (through 25 puzzles a year over five years).
+What I've described is just *one story* (Day 17, 2020) out of so many that Advent of Code community members routinely explore together (through 25 puzzles each year for five years).
 Most of these discoveries were fun because we always had somebody to share them with, or a way to encourage each other and strive for a common goal.
 I'm definitely lucky to be standing on giants as a part of a talented and passionately curious community that's excited to explore things like this.
-Thank you to so many people --- Michal Marsalek, Peter Tseng, sim64, leftylink , Cettbycett, bsterc, flwyd, and so many others that I probably missed.
+Thank you to so many people --- Michal Marsalek, Peter Tseng, sim64, leftylink , /u/cetttbycettt, /u/bsterc, /u/flwyd, and so many others that I probably missed.
 An especially deep thanks to [Eric Wastl][] for hosting a wonderful event like Advent of Code every year.
 Finally, a profoundly deep thanks to the late John Conway, who revealed to us how much joy can come from the exploration of all things mathematical, a genius who was taken away from this world much too soon.

 [Eric Wastl]: https://twitter.com/ericwastl